Who are the birds in Jesus' mustard seed parable?

 To explain the mustard seed parable, Leo Hartshorn uses only eight words: "A handful of disciples become a worldwide church."
 That the Kingdom of God is going to be large is without question a central point of the mustard seed analogy.
 There is, however, one detail in it that gets little attention: the birds.

 The transformation of a mustard seed into a giant bush emphasizes the Kingdom's organic, continually expanding aspect.
 What those birds emphasize is that the Kingdom is open to all.
-Unfortunately, if people think about the birds, they see them as "window dressing" or simply an indication of how big the bush is.
+Unfortunately, people sometimes see the bird only as "window dressing" or simply an indication of how big the bush is.

 Sadly, if that's all we think about when Jesus mentions the birds, we miss the point of the birds.
 Here, as in a similar scenario in Ezekiel 17, birds represent various people groups.
 Jesus mentioned birds to say that the Kingdom is not just for "my kind" of people (those who think, act, and speak just like me).
 The Kingdom is for all kinds of birds!